 Begin Organizing Your Genealogy Discoveries

 The first step to becoming more organized involves labeling photos!
 I can’t say this enough.
 Label your photos.
-If you want to learn more, then I made this video to explain the process.
+I made this video explaining the process if you want to learn more.

 Once your documents, photos, and more are digitized, you’ll need to organize that information.
 I have a digital file organization system that you might like.
 Check it out here: